konradhy/AI-Dashboard/README.md

 Welcome to the AI-Dashboard repository.
 This is a dashboard built with Material-UI that connects to a MongoDB database and displays various data visualizations, including graphs, maps, charts, and grids.

-Demo: https://ai-dashboard-frontend.onrender.com/ - (Project is hosted on render's free tier, give it a moment to call the server)